silvadasilva/CPSC481-2018S/en/pages/assignments.md

 ## A3: UI Patterns for your project

 In this assignment, your task is to present at least 5 UI patterns to be used in your project.
+Each member of the team must present at least one pattern.
+The team should present these patterns on June 13.
+(10min presentation)

 ## Bonus: Weekly submissions to #designexamples